 Period house doors – bespoke

-A final option for restoring an old door is to have a bespoke door made for you, to match the character of your home.
+A final option for restoring an old front door is to have a bespoke door made for you, to match the character of your home.
 This is the most expensive option but the result can be stunning.
 Take for example this beautiful Victorian-style door that has been lovingly handcrafted by Nottingham company Old English Doors for a property in West Bridgford:

 It is difficult to tell that the door is not original!
 It perfectly matches the character of the house while really adding to the overall appearance.
 A bespoke door will set you back a fair amount.
 But a bespoke door will certainly add to the overall look and appeal of your period home.
-That’s all for Restoring an Old Door.
+That’s all for Restoring an Old Front Door.
 Comment below if you have any tips you’d like to share or if you agree that getting your doors dipped is a great solution!